 - Children's personal information is deleted if collected without parental consent.

 - Parental consent notice and method for submission are provided.

-- Unclear whether this product transfers parental consent obligations to the school or district.
+- Parental consent obligations are transferred to the school or district.

 - The legal jurisdiction that applies to the laws governing the policies is indicated.